ttpavlova/book-excerpts/README.md

 If you don't know which book to choose, click the "Generate" button to get a result.
 It is selected randomly from the list of added texts.
 At the bottom of each publication the author, the title of the book and the chapter from which the excerpt is taken are marked so you can easily find it.
 If you have already read this work, just repeat the action.

-You may even get inspiration and ideas for your own stories.

 # Demo

 You can try the demo at http://bookexcerpts.pythonanywhere.com/